microsoft/msccl/README.md

 MSCCL integrates [NPKit](https://github.com/microsoft/npkit), a profiler framework that enables collecting fine-grained trace events in MSCCL components that identifies transmission bottlenecks.

 To Enable NPKit, simply add `NPKIT=1` along with your make command.
-During execution, `NPKIT_DUMP_DIR` will be used to produce all of the output (one output file per rank).
+During execution, environment variable `NPKIT_DUMP_DIR` will be used to produce all of the output (one output file per rank).
 By default, `/tmp/` will be used.

-To analyze NPKit output, run python script `tools/npkit_trace_generator.py` to get the final `.json` file which can be viewed by a trace viewer such as `edge://tracing` or `chrome://tracing`.
+To analyze NPKit output, run python script `tools/npkit_trace_generator.py` to get the final `.json` file which can be viewed by a trace viewer such as Microsoft Edge `edge://tracing` or Google Chrome `chrome://tracing`.

 ## Copyright